nspi/vbcg/README.md

 **Video Demonstration:** You can find a video of v0.1-beta here: <a href="https://fh-dortmund.sciebo.de/index.php/s/kc4xA39mpfN2c8f">here</a>

 **Important notice:** For most accurate results, place your finger tip directly on the camera sensor (see screenshot 1).
 The higher the distance to the camera sensor, the lower the signal-to-noise ratio.
 If you want to obtain accurate results from remote skin, good illumination conditions and minimal subject motion is crucial.
-Additionally, there may be artefacts by other biosignals such as respiration (see screenshot 2, there are four well-pronounced breathing cycles).
+Additionally, there may be artefacts by other biosignals such as respiration.
 Comparing the results of heart rate estimation to a pulse oximeter from clinical practice (see screenshot 3), underlines the accuracy of the algorithm under adequate conditions.
 Additionally, we used the videos from the [Eulerian Video Magnification](http://people.csail.mit.edu/mrub/evm/) website for evaluation (see screenshot 4).

 ## Installation and usage